-This body of work, created during the successive lockdowns and working from home, represents a journey of exploration of processes and materials mainly focused on domestic settings.
+This body of work, created during the successive lockdowns.
 Making in situ I notice small differences between what I think I know about my surroundings and what emerges after a period of contemplation.

 In this series I work predominantly with printing and casting, often taken directly from the objects around me.
 I’m excited by the once-removed quality this creates, the way that very familiar things are made unfamiliar.
 Working with these prints and fragments, I try to assemble them in ways that make sense in relation to their visual logic.